gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Focus on the most important fields first ([Mandatory fields](/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
    - You don't need to import your entire database into the Aggregator.
 Some of your fields are purely internal management.
-<br>2.
-Check that your file does not have
+2. Check that your file does not have
    - catalogNumber duplicates
    - empty scientificName fields
    - duplicated columns
+   - an unwanted space after a header

 Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the import in DAGI.